 Have you tried to naturally lighten your hair at home?

 Have you tried any of these ways to naturally lighten hair without bleach?
 How did they work for you?
-Also, am I missing any other options?
+Have any other tips?
 Let me know in the comments below!

 Enjoy this post?
 More natural hair care posts: